-In Croatia, family reunification is regulated primarily by the LITP,[1] as well as by the Law on Foreigners.
-At the moment, no requirements in relation to waiting periods before a beneficiary can apply for family reunification or a maximum time limit for applying for family reunification are prescribed by the legislation, nor is there a minimum income requirement.
+In Croatia, family reunification is regulated by the LITP,[1] as well as by the Law on Foreigners.
+At the moment, no requirements in relation to waiting periods before a family member of a beneficiary of international protection can apply for family reunification are prescribed nor is a maximum time limit for applying for family reunification prescribed by the legislation.
+A minimum income requirement is also not prescribed.

-The Croatian Law Centre, in cooperation with UNHCR Croatia, the Ministry of the Interior and the Ministry of Foreign and European Affairs, created leaflets with information on the procedure for family reunification.
+The Croatian Law Centre (CLC), in cooperation with UNHCR Croatia, the Ministry of the Interior and the Ministry of Foreign and European Affairs, created leaflets with information on the procedure for family reunification.
 The leaflet was published in Croatian, and translated into Arabic, Farsi and English.[3]

-In practice, family reunification procedures remain lengthy and highly bureaucratized that beneficiaries of protection alone, without additional support, can hardly manage.
+In practice, family reunification procedures remain lengthy and highly bureaucratized and beneficiaries of international protection and their family members experience difficulties in managing the procedure without additional support.

 Eligible family members

-Both refugees (“asylees”) and beneficiaries of subsidiary protection have the right to family reunification with following family members:
+According to the LITP both refugees (“asylees”) and beneficiaries of subsidiary protection have the right to family reunification[5] with the following family members:[6]

-• the parent or other legal representative of a minor;
+- the parent or other legal representative of a child;

 In the case of family reunification of refugees or beneficiaries of subsidiary protection, for a person who is unable to obtain official documents to prove a specific family relationship, circumstances shall be taken into consideration on the basis of which it may be assessed whether or not such a relationship exists.
 A decision to refuse an application for family reunification cannot be based exclusively on the fact that no official document exists to prove a specific family relationship.[11]